zubxxr/multi-vehicle-avp/docs/index.md

 ## Getting Started

-First, make sure the [Multi-Vehicle AV Framework](https://zubxxr.github.io/multi-vehicle-framework) is installed and set up.

-Then, to get started with running the AVP system, see the [System Architecture](GettingStarted/SystemArchitecture/index.md) page.
+To get started with running the AVP system, see the [System Architecture](GettingStarted/SystemArchitecture/index.md) page.

 For a condensed list of frequently used commands, see the [Developer Quick Commands](DeveloperGuide/QuickCommands/index.md) page.

+## Troubleshooting

+Refer to [Issues](https://github.com/zubxxr/multi-vehicle-framework/issues) to see if the issue has been addressed.
+Otherwise, feel free to open one.